pearl-core/pearl/README.md

 Despite of this, Ansible has few drawbacks when using it for lightweight forms of automations:

 - Pearl uses bash for writing simple scripts for automation:
-  - it makes easier the integration with other programs in the system (without existing Playbooks may be hard to achieve this in Ansible);
+  - it makes easier the integration with other programs in the system (without existing Playbooks may be hard and tedious to achieve this in Ansible);
-  - it is a powerful and well-known language;
+  - bash is a powerful, accessible and well-known language;
 - Ansible requires way more dependencies than Pearl;
 - Ansible requires knowledge about how Ansible Playbooks works;
 - Pearl uses built-in [functions](https://github.com/fsquillace/buava/blob/master/README.md#table-of-buava-functions) and [variables](#structure-of-a-pearl-package) which heavily simplify construction of scripts for automation;